 4 Wheeled Walkers for Elderly Parents

 4 wheeled walkers for elderly parents are quite common now.
-I personally like them best for my elderly parents.
+I personally have liked them best for my elderly parents.
 Also known as “rollator walkers for the elderly,” we (my senior parents and I) think they are easier to use.
 Plus they give you a place to sit.
 And yes, they fold up as well.
 Maybe not quite as flat as the walkers pictured above.
 But still great for putting into cars.

 I remember taking my dad to the mall for our walking activities after we got him one of these snazzy, new-to-us 4 wheeled walkers.
 He loved it.
 He had a little carrier to hold items so he didn’t have to juggle them.
 And when he was tired and the mall was busy, no worries.
 He just turned around and sat on his walker.
 It was great!
 And YES, his rollator walker for elderly parents was also one of the folding walkers elderly seniors AND their caregivers appreciate.